-Two upright posts get used to support the net.
-The posts get placed over the doubles sidelines.
+Two upright posts are used to support the net.
+The posts should be placed over the doubles sidelines.
 The posts and net rule is the same even when playing singles games.

-It is worth noting that the Laws of Badminton do not mention any minimum height for the ceiling situated above the court.
+It is worth noting that the Official Rules Book of Badminton does not mention any minimum height for the ceiling situated above the court.

 Most racquet sports involve a ball, such as in tennis games or squash rules.
-Badminton does not use a ball.
-Instead, players strike a feathered projectile known as a shuttlecock.
+Players do not use a ball to play badminton.
+Instead, competitors will strike a feathered projectile known as a shuttlecock.

-Since the shuttlecock is extremely light weight, competitive badminton gets played indoors.
-This avoids the flight of the shuttle being adversely affected by the wind.
+Since the shuttlecock is extremely light weight, you must play competitive badminton indoors.
+Doing so avoids the flight of the shuttle being adversely affected by the wind.

 The diameter of the cork is 25 to 28 millimeters (0.98 to 1.10 inches).
 But, the diameter of the circle that the feathers make is around 54 millimeters (2.1 inches).

-The team of officials in badminton would typically include Umpires, Line judges, and Match Referees.
+The team of officials in badminton would typically include a referee, umpires, and line judges.
 The most senior official in a tournament is always the referee.